BEQUESTS & PLANNED GIVING

 Charitable Remainder Trusts can be ideal for the individual or couple who have a need for current income, or want to provide someone else with current income, but want the balance remaining upon their passing or after a designated time period to be paid to a charitable organization.
 These trusts also provide you with an immediate tax deduction as well as allow you to avoid capital gains taxes on the assets contributed to the trust.
 You or the trust’s current beneficiary can receive a fixed dollar amount every year or a certain percentage of the trust’s assets each year.

-Click www.cobbfoundation.org to go to the CCF home page for more information.
+Visit the CCF website at cobbfoundation.org for more information.
 There you will see a link to a short video that further explains community foundations and their donor funds in an easy-to-understand way.

 Tax Benefits of Planned Gifts